Should Youtube Tags Have Spaces?

 A: YouTube tags are keywords or phrases that creators add to their videos to help categorize and identify the content.

-A: Tags play a crucial role in video optimization helping YouTube’s search algorithm understand the content of a video and display it in relevant search results.
+A: Tags play a crucial role in video optimization as they help YouTube’s algorithm understand the content of a video and recommend it to relevant viewers.